 We’re actually very proud of our policy that stops people feeling as if they’ve made a mistake.
 That policy effectively says:

 - We want our subscribers to throw their website-related problems at us so that we can show them how the A1WebStats system can help them.
-It’s a mutually beneficial relationship where we’re only as good as the month to month payments being gained, and we’re so happy to have an extremely low cancellation rate and subscribers that have been with us for years (many right from the start).
+It’s a mutually beneficial relationship where we’re only as good as the month to month payments being gained, and we’re so happy to have a low cancellation rate and subscribers that have been with us for years (many right from the start).

 We’ve been advised so many times (by well-meaning business consultants) to “be more like Lead Forensics – go out there and push for the sales at higher prices”.
 But that’s not us – we’re all about helping businesses to succeed (via their website strength) in exchange for a fair fee, creating many subscribers who feel more like friends than customers.
 There is no-one in the world who can say that we’ve tried to ‘sell’ to them, nor will that ever be the case.